LibertyDSNP/frequency/designdocs/capacity_staking_rewards_implementation.md

     pub claimed_reward: Balance,
     /// The end state of the staking account if the operations are valid pub staking_account_end_state: StakingAccountDetails,
-    /// The starting era for the claimed reward period, inclusive pub from_era: T::RewardEra,
     /// The ending era for the claimed reward period, inclusive pub to_era: T::RewardEra,
 }